 How do banks personalize their customer experiences in the digital age while still maintaining the comfort and familiarity provided by branch locations?
-That's just one of the questions within the Fiserv industry we explored last year.
+That's just one of the questions within the financial services industry we have explored.
 It's all a part of our efforts to make marketing more human and provide thought leadership in the rapidly evolving world banks and financial institutions are challenged with navigating.

 The Role of Jobs-to-be-Done in the Bank Branch Customer Experience